logo for secsportsfan.com

 Most notably is the criticism about Saban's restriction of the media’s access to his players and coaching staff.
 Coach Saban has begun alternating those days which he and the players will be available for media questions.

-Update: Nick Saban had a tough first year at Alabama.
+Nick Saban had a tough first year (2007) at Alabama.
+The Tide started strong, but faded down the stretch, losing to Miss.
+State and even Louisiana-Monroe.
 But, they did win their bowl game and landed the Nations's top recruiting class in 2008.
-So, things are looking up.

-For more information about Nick Saban and Alabama Crimson Tide Football, see 2007 Alabama Football and Alabama Crimson Tide Football History
+So, the Crimson Tide is back in a big way.
+For more information about Nick Saban and Alabama Crimson Tide Football, see Alabama Crimson Tide Football History.

 Nick Saban Biography